• Menu

 The tiger cages were constructed away from the main prison to hide the appalling conditions from public view.
 It wasn’t until 1970 that the true horrors of Con Dao Prison became known after it was featured in an article in Life magazine.
 In 1975, Con Doa Prison closed its doors for good after over 100 years of bloodshed.

-Con Dao Prison Today
+Visiting the Con Dao Prison

 Today, the horrors of the prison are explorable in the form of a prison museum.
 You’ll find lifelike depictions of life at Con Dao in the form of human-sized dolls and recreated prison cells.
 The tiger cells are perfectly preserved and will paint a ghastly picture of what life was like for those imprisoned here.